dd2480-spring-2025-group-1/bot/report.md

 - As mentioned above, there are some constructs that we currently do not support.
 - It requires manual analysis on the branching of the code.
 - Once set up, the readability of the code is greatly affected, as a lot of `cov_if` and `cov_for` function calls are injected into the original code, which causes some degree of "obfuscation".
-- Another limitation is that there will be no coverage output if no tests exist for the function since the coverage tool will never be run.
+- Another limitation is that the coverage tool cannot be run if there exists no test file for the function.
+However, this is not too big of a deal, as it is trivial that branch coverage is zero if there exists no test file.

 3. Are the results of your tool consistent with existing coverage tools?
 - The reported number of total branches are mostly consistent.